How To Tell Wild Animals | Poem Explanation with CBE & Extract Qs

 Who hugs you very, very hard:

-By using the word "hugs" to describe the bear's actions, the poet adds a touch of irony and humor.
+By using the word "hugs" to describe the bear's actions, the poet adds a touch of irony and humour.

 While a bear's physical contact may be seen as an aggressive or dangerous act, the poem presents it in a comical and affectionate manner, suggesting that the bear's embrace is similar to a hug.